jltwoo/angularjs-gulp-browserify-boilerplate/README.md

 More examples can be seen at the above link for Protractor.

 All e2e tests are run with `gulp protractor`.
+The command `npm run-script preprotractor` should be run once before running any Protractor tests (in order to update the webdrivers used by Selenium).

 **Notes:**